Professor: Dr. Kate Pulling

 If you miss class, you are still responsible for the material.
 You will have to get notes from a fellow student.

-Exams: There will be two 90-minute, open-book/open-note examinations.
-The format of the exams will be “hands-on”, testing your mastery of HTML and CSS.
+Midterm Exam: There will be one open-book/open-note examination.
+The format of the exam will be “hands-on”, testing your mastery of HTML and CSS.
 All textbook material, lectures and in-class exercises should be considered “fair game” for the exams.
 No make-up exams will be given.

 (Complete Textbook Unit BEFORE Class)